Ariannebez/RestaurantApi/README.md

 - **Endpoint:** `api/clients/createClient.php`
 - **Purpose:** Creates a new row in the users table with the client's details and role ID of 1.

+- **Endpoint:** `api/clients/updateClient.php`
+- **Purpose:** This endpoint, denoted by its name `updateClient.php`, is responsible for updating a row in the `users` table, specifically modifying client records where the role ID is 1.